-b) For civilian entities allowed to use the emblem under GC IV and AP I, the responsible authority may be either military or civilian.
+- a.
+As the responsibility for authorizing military entities to use the emblem under GC I cannot be delegated to other institutions, if NS, the ICRC or the International Federation receive requests from the medical services of armed forces, i.e., for authorization to display the emblem or material displaying the emblem, they should turn them down and redirect them to the competent military authority. - b.
+For civilian entities allowed to use the emblem under GC IV and AP I, the authority responsible may be either military or civilian.
 States may delegate this competence to other institutions, such as NS.
-Although there is no specific stipulation in this regard, if a State wished to delegate such competence to another institution, it would be most suitable to
+Although there is no specific stipulation in this regard, if a State wished to delegate such competence to another institution, it would be most suitable to delegate it to the NS, rather than to any other entity, due to the NS role as auxiliary to the public authorities in the humanitarian field.